 My one-year-old child is expected to attend college after 17 years.
 How much is the college fund by then?
 Assuming 10% average annual compounded return, the projected investment value or fund value after 17 years is 658,702 pesos or double my total 10-year payment of 300,000 pesos.
 I doubt the bank can provide better return than this.
 By the time my child reach college, I will withdraw the money to pay tuition and miscellaneous fees.

 I know you’ll say 600K would not be enough for a 4-year college degree.
 I agree, that is why I need to compute the projected college cost by then taking into account the annual increase in tuition fees as well as the effect of inflation.
 A financial advisor may help you compute the target amount to save regularly to target the future college fund of your child.
-Sun Life advisors have this program called Financial Needs Analysis for college education.
-It is free service by licensed Sun Life advisors which you could avail.
+Financial advisors have this program called Financial Needs Analysis for college education.
+It is free service by licensed financial advisors which you could avail.

-For Free Proposal, Kindly fill out the form below:
+For Free Proposal and Appointment, Kindly fill out the form below:

 Latest posts by Raymund Camat (see all)